uQr/cordova-docs/articles/performance/cost-cordova.md

  </tr>
 </table>

-If you’re struggling with this, see what you can defer or cut to minimize your time to paint.
-Are you requesting all your resources on launch or can some be deferred to load on demand?
-Does the UI library you are using include components you aren’t using?
+If you’re experiencing large delays when your app starts up, see what you tasks you can defer or cut to minimize your time.
+Are you requesting all your resources when the app launches or can some of those resources be deferred to load on demand?
+Does the UI library that you're using include components that your app is not using?

-# <a id="resume"></a>The resume cost
+## <a id="resume"></a>The resume cost

-Like startup, resuming your app isn’t instant either.
+Just like when your app starts, resuming your app doesn't happen instantly either.
 If your app needs to do anything to respond to the “resume” event, you’ll want to keep an eye on this.

-We tested this with a “Hello World” app that additionally changed background color when the “resume” event fired, then measured with a camera the time from tap on the app switching screen being visually registered until the background color was updated.
-We don’t have comparisons for native but it seemed like times we saw were based more on the animation the OS played to smoothly bring the app full screen than necessarily taking a while to wake the app up.
+We tested this with a “Hello World” app that changed its background color when the “resume” event fired.
+Then, by using a camera, we measured the time from tapping on the app and the switching of the screen being visually registered, until the background color was updated.
+We don’t have comparisons for native apps, but it seemed like the times that transpired were based more on the animation that the operating system used to smoothly bring the app to full screen rather than to wake the app up.

 <table>
 <tbody><tr>